FAQs

 • The disposal of excavated material depends on the type of material and local regulations.
 Clean fill material can often be repurposed or used on-site for landscaping or grading.
 Contaminated soil may require special handling and disposal at designated facilities.

-• Common excavation equipment includes backhoes, excavators, bulldozers, trenchers, and skid steer loaders.
+• Common excavation equipment includes excavators, dozers, scrapers, skidsteers, rollers, and variety of other equipment.
 The choice of equipment depends on the project size, the type of material being excavated, and the project's specific requirements.
 For example, backhoes are versatile for various tasks, while trenchers are specialized for creating narrow trenches.

 • Yes, excavation can disturb the soil and lead to erosion, especially on sloped terrains or in areas with heavy rainfall.
 To prevent soil erosion, contractors use sediment control practices like silt fences, straw wattles, and sediment basins.
 Stabilizing exposed soil with vegetation or mulch as soon as possible is also effective in preventing erosion.